samwich/100DaysOfSwiftUI/notes.md

     - In the simulator, on iOS 16 and 17, in landscape orientation, when I select a second item from the list, the list doesn't close.
 And when I switch back to portrait orientation, clicking on the list items doesn't display the detail view.
 - Creating a secondary view for NavigationView
     - Still having the problem with landscape breaking the list item selection
     - Using a `switch` statement to translate size from `Int` to a descriptive `String`.
 Maybe a dictionary literal with a default value would be more "declarative"?
 I'd consider doing that if this was Ruby.
+(Looks like the default value happens at the call site in Swift rather than at the declaration like in Ruby)
     - I need to re-read this section, because I'm not sure why the sub-views were grouped the way they are.
+A: The groups from SkiDetailsView could be moved to ResortDetailsView and you'd get the same result.
+I don't think there's a reason for the split.
     - `Text("Foo", format: .list(type: .and))`
 - Searching for data in a List
+    - `localizedCaseInsensitiveContains` stops matching when there's a trailing space in the input.
+    - `@State private var searchText`
+    - `.searchable()` modifier
+    - `filteredResorts` computed property